PROVIDE - Paris Agreement overshooting reversibility, climate impacts and adaptation needs

 - The population of 400,000 (60% resides in Nassau) are spread over approximately 20 islands where limited resources and concentration of communities along the coasts makes adaptation especially challenging.

-The PROVIDE Climate Services Dashboard will be co-developed with practitioners, scientists, litigation experts, businesses, civil society, and other potential users interested in the PROVIDE approach.
+The PROVIDE Climate Services Dashboard has been co-developed with practitioners, scientists, litigation experts, businesses, civil society, and other potential users interested in the PROVIDE approach.

 We want to advance collaboration between potential users of climate impact information, researchers, and providers to develop stakeholder-oriented climate science and a community around overshoot issues in adaptation planning.
 We intend to increase the ownership and capacities of decision-makers and regional/urban planners to customise and use the PROVIDE tools (e.g. the Climate Service dashboard) and methods for their specific adaptation planning.

-The PROVIDE stakeholder base will consist of regional, European, and global stakeholders.
+The PROVIDE stakeholder base consists of regional, European, and global stakeholders.

 If you are interested in engaging, please register below.